Counterfactual quantum measurements: A simple example

 Having categorized the elements, Alice should, according to step (ii) of our formalism, frame her question as follows: ``Given the evidence $X=\,\updownarrow$, $A=\,\uparrow$, and $Y=$\rotatebox[origin=c]{135}{$\updownarrow$}, what is the probability that, had I chosen $X'=\,\leftrightarrow$, I would have seen $A'=\,\rightarrow$?''
 We notate this probability, or rather supposability, as \beq \Su(A'=\rightarrow | X'=\leftrightarrow || A=\uparrow,X=\updownarrow,Y=\rotatebox[origin=c]{135}{$\updownarrow$}), \eeq Note the two different types of conditioning here.
 The usual single bar ($|$) conditions the supposability of the result $A'$ in the counterfactual world where Alice's setting is $X'$.
 The double bar ($||$) conditions it on the evidence, comprising events in the actual world.
 The only events shared by the actual and counterfactual worlds are the fixtures.
 Thus, to evaluate \erf{supposability1}, we first determine the probability of the unknown fixtures (here, $B$) in the actual world, given the evidence.
 Then we can evaluate the counterfactual-world probability with the fixtures added to the conditional, and average with respect to $B$.
 That is, simplifying the notation by suppressing the values of the variables except $b \in \{\rotatebox[origin=c]{135}{$\uparrow$},\rotatebox[origin=c]{135}{$\downarrow$}\}$, by \erf{supposability1} we mean

-The numbers appearing in the final line all arise from the usual quantum probabilities (\ref{quantum_probabilties}); for details, see End Matter.
+The numbers appearing in the final line all arise from the usual quantum probabilities (\ref{quantum_probabilties}), which we will discuss shortly.
 This supposability of $\frac34$ is an example of a non-trivial (as promised) answer to a counterfactual question.
 It differs from other obvious answers Alice might give, such as: ``If the setting is different then the evidence from this run is irrelevant.
 I should simply recalculate $\Pr(A'=\rightarrow | X'=\leftrightarrow)$,'' which equals $\frac12$; or ``If I got the result $A=\uparrow$ in the actual world, the state I received must have been $\ket{\uparrow}$.
 Thus, if I had measured $X'=\leftrightarrow$, I would have got the result $A'=\rightarrow$ with probability $|\bra{\rightarrow}\!\uparrow\rangle|^2$,'' which also happens to equal $\frac12$.
 Unlike our answer, these other answers are based only on intuitions, not a rigorous method of counterfactual reasoning.